atorson/amazon-product-word-cloud/README.md

 There are two options for the Crawler module: Scraper and AWS

 By default, Scraper crawler is used (mostly, because no AWS credentials are needed).
-AWS crawler is better (though requires AWS credentials) - and can be enabled on application start-up by passing optional -AWS command line parameter
+AWS crawler is better (though requires AWS credentials) - and can be enabled on application start-up by passing optional 'AWS' (without quote marks) command line parameter

 Scraper crawler (based on scala-scraper library) imitates a browser (JSoup implementation, no JavaScript invokations) which uses Amazon HTML endpoint and CSS query to extract product description data